raspberrypilearning/astro-pi-flight-case/worksheet2.md

 ## Install the Sense HAT

 Remove the GPIO connector that comes with the Sense HAT; wiggle it from side to side and it will come off without too much force.
-The Sense HAT can then be inserted onto the header.
+The Sense HAT can then be inserted onto the extended header.
 Note that these pins should not protrude through the top of the Sense HAT.
 If they do, then the height is not correct.

 ![Remove the header from the Sense HAT](images/remove-sense-hat-header.png)